bluesky-social/ietf-drafts/draft-at-architecture.md

 AT record data types can be described with a schema definition language named Lexicon.
 The Lexicon language is outside the scope of this overview document.
 It has many features and properties in common with JSON Schemas ({{JSONSCHEMA}}), but includes a global schema namespace system, an "open union" data type for third-party schema extensibility, and rules for evolving schemas over time without breaking existing data or applications.

 Lexicon schemas are identified by Namespace Identifiers (NSIDs), which have authority rooted in the global DNS system.
 NSID syntax is to take a DNS hostname, reverse the order of parts, and then append a single additional name.
-The set of all NSIDs which differ only by the final part is refered to as a "group".
+The set of all NSIDs which differ only by the final part is referred to as a "group".
 For example, the NSID `app.example.blog.post` has the group `app.example.blog` and final name `blog`; it corresponds to the hostname `blog.example.app`.

 AT specifies a mechanism for resolving NSIDs to public schema documents, using the AT system itself.
 The hostname corresponding to a group can have a DNS TXT record registered with the part prefix `_lexicon`, and value indicating a DID (with prefix `did=`, same as with handle resolution).
 The account indicated by the DID then publishes in their public repository a record with the collection `com.atproto.lexicon.schema`, and the record key is the full NSID of the schema.
 A complete AT Reference may look like: